atulya-jain/atulya-jain.github.io/_pages/about.md

 I am a PhD student at HEC Paris.

-I study game theory.
+My research interests are in microeconomic theory with a focus on  information, behavioral economics, and dynamic games.

-You can find my job market paper and CV here.
+You can find my CV here.